-Among the ways Keeneland measures the safety of its all-weather surface and turf course is to record information about catastrophic injuries.
+Among the ways Keeneland measures the safety of its race track and turf course is to record information about catastrophic injuries.
 The information is contained in an industry-wide database called the Equine Injury Database (www.jockeyclub.com/initiatives.asp).

 The Equine Injury Database grew out of a proposal introduced at the Welfare and Safety of the Racehorse Summit in Lexington, Ky., in October 2006.
 The Jockey Club, through two of its for-profit subsidiary companies, InCompass and The Jockey Club Technology Services, Inc., has underwritten the cost to develop and operate the database as a service to the industry.